oskarhenriksson/TropicalHomotopies.jl/README.md

 It uses functionality from Oscar.jl and HomotopyContinuation.jl.

 ## Installation
-The easiest way to get started using this is to download the project, and run
+The easiest way to get started using the contents of this is to manually download all files, and then run

 ```
-include(path_to_TropicalHomotopies.jl)
+include(TropicalHomotopies.jl)
 ```
+where `TropicalHomotopies.jl` is replaced by the path to the file `TropicalHomotopies.jl`.

 ## Examples
 Consider the following system: